nnseva/com.nnseva.quiz/Documentation~/com.nnseva.quiz.md

 }
 ```

-The `IQuiz` instance having the same `source` and `id` will return the same question and proper answer.
+The generated `IQuiz` instance having the same `source` and `id` will return the
-The `choices` attrbute will be different as it is generated every time when the `IQuiz` is created.
+same question and proper answer.
+The `choices` attrbute will be different as
+it is generated every time when the `IQuiz` is created.

 See the package source in the [project repository](https://github.com/nnseva/com.nnseva.quiz)